-- Clearly communicate with parents and caregivers, their responsibility to assess their children daily before sending them to school. - If not following the safety protocols of sending healthy students, practicing safe hygiene or other items listed above, students will have their privilege of riding the bus revoked.
+- Clearly communicate with parents and caregivers, their responsibility to assess their children daily before sending them to school. - ➤ If a child displays any signs or symptoms of what could be influenza or COVID-19, they may not ride the school bus. - If not following the safety protocols of sending healthy students, practicing safe hygiene or other items listed above, students will have their privilege of riding the bus revoked.